-You probably have seen Mandalas in a yoga studio, in Hindu clothing or nature.
-But do you know what they mean, where they come from or how do they work?
+Mandalas are probably the most common symbol in a yoga studio, Hindu clothing or in nature.
+But do you know what are mandalas, and how do they work?

 Mandalas are drawing representations of the Universe.
 Mandalas symbolise the totality of existence and the connection between your inner-self and the Cosmos.
 Drawing a mandala becomes the expression of your spirit and your innermost desires.
 A mandala is the portal of entry to the spiritual world and your true self.

 Mandalas have become very popular among the yoga world and Hindu fashion.
 They portray a beautiful array of shapes and colours.
 But mandalas are much more than that.
 They have a deep-rooted spiritual practice link to them.